-The board of review submitted its "Board of Review Notes on Appeal" disclosing the total assessment for the subject of \$30,544.
-The subject's assessment reflects a market value of \$305,440or \$154.26 per square foot of living area, including land when applying a 10% level of assessment as determined by the Cook County Classification Code.
-In support of the assessment, the board of review submitted four equity comparables and sales data for comparable #1.
+The board of review submitted its "Board of Review Notes on Appeal" disclosing the total assessment for the subject of \$18,288.
+The subject's assessment reflects a market value of \$182,880 or \$56.30 per square foot of living area, land included, when using the 2014 level of assessment for class 2-11 properties of 10% as determined by the Cook County Real Property Classification Ordinance.
+The subject property has an improvement assessment of \$15,012 or \$4.62 per square foot of living area

+In support of its contention of the correct assessment the board of review submitted three equity comparables and sales data for each comparable.